datafold-dev/datafold/README.rst

 *datafold* includes:

-* An efficient implementation of the ``DiffusionMaps`` model to infer geometric structures from point cloud data.
-The framework computes mathematically meaningful objects, such as the eigenfunctions of the Laplace-Beltrami operator.
-As a distinguishing factor to other implementations, can handle sparse distance matrix to and setting an arbitrary kernel, for example, a standard Gaussian kernel, `continuous k-nearest neighbor kernel <https://arxiv.org/abs/1606.02353>`__, or `dynamics-adapted cone kernel <https://cims.nyu.edu/~dimitris/files/Giannakis15_cone_kernels.pdf>`__.
+* An efficient implementation of the ``DiffusionMaps`` model to infer geometric meaningful structures from point cloud data, such as the eigenfunctions of the Laplace-Beltrami operator.
+As a distinguishing factor to other implementations, the model can handle a sparse kernel matrix and allows setting an arbitrary kernel, including a standard Gaussian kernel,
+  `continuous k-nearest neighbor kernel <https://arxiv.org/abs/1606.02353>`__, or `dynamics-adapted cone kernel <https://cims.nyu.edu/~dimitris/files/Giannakis15_cone_kernels.pdf>`__.
 * Out-of-sample extensions for the Diffusion Maps model, such as the (auto-tuned) Laplacian Pyramids or Geometric Harmonics to interpolate general function values on a point cloud manifold.
-* The (Extended-) Dynamic Mode Decomposition (e.g. model ``DMDFull`` or ``EDMD``) as a data-driven dynamical model to identify dynamical systems from time series data.
+* The (Extended-) Dynamic Mode Decomposition (e.g. model ``DMDFull`` or ``EDMD``) as a data-driven model to identify dynamical systems from time series data.
-  The EDMD is a flexible scikit-learn
-  `Pipeline <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`__,
-  which allows transforming the time series data in a more suitable feature state.
-This is in accordance to the Koopman operator theory.
-Two interesting transformations are a geometrically informed function basis (from ``DiffusionMaps`` and time-delay time series for phase space reconstruction
-  (cf. `Takens theorem <https://en.wikipedia.org/wiki/Takens%27s_theorem>`__).
+  The EDMD model subclasses from flexible scikit-learn `Pipeline <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`__, which allows setting up and transforming time series collection data to a more suitable feature state (see Koopman operator theory).
+Two interesting transformations are the Diffusion Maps and time-delay embedding series for phase space reconstruction (cf. `Takens theorem <https://en.wikipedia.org/wiki/Takens%27s_theorem>`__).
 * ``EDMDCV`` allows model parameters (including the transformation model parameters) to be optimized with cross-validation that accounts for time series splittings.
 * Data structures to handle point clouds on manifolds (``PCManifold``) and time series collections (``TSCDataFrame``).
-The data structures are used both internally and for model input/outputs (if applicable).
+The data structures are used both internally and for model input/outputs.
+In contrast to solutions found in other projects, such as lists of Numpy arrays, this makes it much easier to describe collected time data and associate time information.

-See also `this introduction <https://datafold-dev.gitlab.io/datafold/intro.html>`__.
+See also `this introduction page <https://datafold-dev.gitlab.io/datafold/intro.html>`__.
 For a mathematical thorough introduction, we refer to the `scientific literature
 <https://datafold-dev.gitlab.io/datafold/references.html>`__.

-Any contribution (code/tutorials/documentation improvements) and feedback is very welcome.
+Any contribution (code/tutorials/documentation improvements), questions or feedback is very welcome.
 Either use the
 `issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or `service desk email <incoming+datafold-dev-datafold-14878376-issue-@incoming.gitlab.com>`__.